-Maine Group Health Insurance & Employee Benefits Plans
+Maine Group Health Insurance and Employee Benefits Solutions

-Here are Taylor Benefits, we understand that our Maine business owners need to have affordable small group premiums.
+Here are Taylor Benefits, we understand that business owners need to have affordable small collective premiums.
 Fortunately, since we work with a wide network of insurance carriers nationwide, we can offer access to the best plans with a network of the most affordable healthcare providers and hospitals in Maine.

-We not only offer group health insurance plans; we also have a full range of employer-sponsored benefits, including:
+We not only offer group health protection plans; we also have a full range of employer-sponsored benefits, including:

 • ACA (Affordable Care Act) compliance